 May not use the courses taken to fulfill GEC and/or CAR requirements to meet this requirement.

-Choose courses from the following course prefixes: AST, ATY, BIO, CHE, CSC, ECO, ECON, ERM, GEO, KIN, MAT, NTR, PHY, PSC, SOC, STA.
+Choose courses from the following course prefixes: AST, ATY, BIO, CHE, CSC, ECO, ERM, GEO, KIN, MAT, NTR, PHY, PSC, SOC, STA.

 Electives sufficient to complete the 122 credit hours required for degree.